-B) If you already had coins in Coinomi at the time of the fork, a pop-up dialogue will appear, asking if the coin should be added (on Android, select the "gear" icon to the right hand side of the screen).
+B) If you already had coins in Coinomi at the time of the fork, a pop-up dialogue will appear, asking if the coin should be added (on Android and Desktop, select the "gear" icon to the right hand side of the coin name).
 Hit the “ADVANCED SETTINGS” button.
 In the “Derivation Path” enter:

 - M/44H/0H/0H for coins forked from the Bitcoin (BTC) blockchain (Bitcoin Cash (BCH), Bitcoin Gold (BTG), Bitcoin Atom (BTA), Bitcore (BTX), Bitcoin Private (BTCP))